 People who suffer from diabetes have a significant chance of developing diabetic neuropathy, in which high blood sugar levels can damage nerves in the legs and the feet.
 They also have a higher chance of peripheral vascular disease, where the legs and feet receive inadequate blood flow.
 If you have type 1 or type 2 diabetes, it is crucial that you see a podiatrist annually for a thorough examination.

 Although the treatment of cancer falls under the domain of an oncologist, a podiatrist is qualified to detect melanoma on the feet and beneath toenails.
 If you have noticed a suspect spot on any part of your body which a podiatrist would normally treat, you would be well-advised to see one at once.

 Visit our Twin Cities Podiatrist!

 Whether you seek treatment for chronic or acute conditions of the foot, ankle or lower leg, you can depend on the podiatrists of Twin Cities Foot & Ankle Clinic.
-Our personalized service and state-of-the-art diagnostic technology are always available at our two locations in Woodbury and Golden Valley, Minnesota.
+Our personalized service and state-of-the-art diagnostic technology are always available at our location in Golden Valley, Minnesota.
 We welcome you to contact us today!